David Lloyd Jones (architect): Biography

 Studio E was involved in building and urban projects as well as research and development and assisting in formulating government policy and regulations for sustainable building practice and construction.
 David Lloyd Jones was responsible for a succession of building projects including: The Solar Office, Doxford International Business Park (1998); The Treasures of St. Cuthbert, Durham Cathedral (1998); BBC 21st Century Classroom (2002); Beaufort Court Zero Emissions Head Office for Renewable Energy Systems, Kings Langley (2003); Grange Park Opera House, The Grange, Northington (2003); Theatre, Sports Hall and Science Laboratories for Townley Grammar School for Girls, Bexley Heath (2005); Burgess Park Community Sports Centre (2006); City of London Freemen's School masterplan (2011); Highgrove Swimming Pool and Leisure Centre, Hillingdon (2012), and Heston Leisure Centre (2014).
 R&D projects have been carried out for International, European, National and commercial organisations and include: IEA PVPS Task 7: Photovoltaic Power in the Built Environment; EU Framework 5: RES Integrated Renewable Energy Systems Development Programme; EU REFRAME High Insulation Windows Programme; and Orange at Home for Orange (telecommunications) Plc, and the Classroom of the Future at St Frances of Assisi Primary School for the Department for Education and Skills.

-In 2014 Lloyd Jones set up David LLoyd Jones Associates and stepped down as an executive director at SEA Ltd. Recent work includes a new Grange Park Opera House for Wasfi Kani at West Horsley Place, renovation and re-purposing the listed buildings at West Horsley Place and advice on reducing the carbon footprint of the estate, and the current new campus for The British College at Kathmandu, Nepal.
+In 2014 Lloyd Jones set up David LLoyd Jones Associates and stepped down as an executive director at SEA Ltd (although he remains as a statutory director and co-owner).
+Recent work includes a new Grange Park Opera House for Wasfi Kani at West Horsley Place, renovation and re-purposing the listed buildings at West Horsley Place and advice on reducing the carbon footprint of the estate, and the current new campus for The British College at Kathmandu, Nepal.

 In 2019 DaeWha Kang, Kimberly Safford and David Lloyd Jones set up the registered charity Climate Change All Change which unites the imagination of school children with the experience of designers to create concepts that combat the calamity of climate disruption.

+In September 2024, Studio E - which went into voluntary liquidation and began winding up in May 2020 - was strongly criticised in the official Grenfell Tower Inquiry report: "... it demonstrated a cavalier attitude to the regulations affecting fire safety....
+Studio E therefore bears a very significant degree of responsibility for the disaster."
+While Studio E was no longer trading, it was not allowed to fully wind up because of its role in the fire.